cober2019/ACIApps/README.rst

     - Run requirements.txt to install requred python modules: pip3 install -r requirements.txt
     - Launch the App using run.py in the main folder.
 To access the app use http://127.0.0.1:5000/
+    - **Don't have ACI?
+Visit Cisco Devent Sandbox and take it for a test drive.**

 Description:
 ____________

-ACI apps is an easy to use set of tools for Cisco ACI. **Don't have ACI?
-Visit Cisco Devent Sandbox and take it for a test drive.**
+ACI apps is an easy to use set of tools for Cisco ACI.
 The following modules are included in this app are:

     **- Encap Finder**